 For wines above thirty dollars, a majority of these too should be consumed within five years.
 Only wines that are considered “premium” truly benefit from aging and, at that point, there are all sorts of specific rules (depending on the type of wine you want to age) that dictate how long you should age it and when the wine will be absolutely perfect.
 If this is something you are interested in, there are great books out there that can help.

 Since the majority of us will buy wines to be drunk now, we’ll stick to this rule: all wine, even the most age-worthy, is meant to be drunk, not looked at in a collection.
-So store your wine well, and pop your corks often.
+So store your wine well either on a horizontal rack or build your custom wine cellar, and pop your corks often.
 Cheers!